 Best Window: 11 a.m. to 2 p.m.

-Overall Rating: Technical winter fishing with light pressure
+Overall Rating: Technical winter pocket water fishing

 Top Flies